lukepistrol/SFSymbolsMacro/README.md

 enum Symbols: String { ... }
 ```

-The macro will then validate each `case` and add the expanded macro will look something like this:
+The macro will then validate each `case` and the expanded macro will look something like this:

 ```swift
 enum Symbols: String {